osg-htc/docs/docs/release/updating-to-osg-36.md

 !!! danger "Before considering an upgrade to OSG 3.6&hellip;"
-    Due to potentially disruptive changes in protocols, contact your VO(s) to verify that they support token-based authentication and/or HTTP-based data transfer before considering an upgrade to OSG 3.6.
+    Due to potentially disruptive changes in protocols, contact your collaboration(s) to verify that they support token-based authentication and/or HTTP-based data transfer before considering an upgrade to OSG 3.6.
-    If your VO(s) don't support these new protocols or you don't know which protocols your VO(s) support, install or remain on the [OSG 3.5 release series](notes.md).
+    If your collaboration(s) don't support these new protocols or you don't know which protocols your collaboration(s) support, install or remain on the [OSG 3.5 release series](notes.md).

 Updating to OSG 3.6